pdxdave/pdxdave/README.md

 #### Web and Application Developer
 ![Web and Application Developer](https://arturssmirnovs.github.io/github-profile-readme-generator/images/banner.png)

 I'm a web/application developer living in the Pacific Northwest.
-My interests are working with React and Python to provide business with creative solutions.
+My interests are working with React and Python to provide businesses with creative solutions.

 Skills: / REACT / Python/ JS / HTML / CSS